-Benefit Description You pay Outpatient hospital or ambulatory surgical center High Option Operating, recovery, and other treatment rooms Nothing Prescribed drugs and medicines Diagnostic laboratory tests, X-rays, and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma, if not donated or replaced Pre-surgical testing Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
-We do not cover the dental procedures.
+Benefit Description You pay Inpatient hospital (cont.)
+High Option Hospital cost resulting from a normal full-term delivery of a baby outside the service area All charges Outpatient hospital or ambulatory surgical center High Option Operating, recovery, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests, X-rays, and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma, if not donated or replaced Pre-surgical testing Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
+We do not cover the dental Nothing procedures.
 Extended care benefits/Skilled nursing care facility benefits High Option We provide a comprehensive range of benefits for up to 60 days per calendar year when full time nursing care is necessary and confinement in a skilled nursing facility is medically appropriate as determined by a Plan doctor and approved by the Plan.
-Nothing Bed, board and general nursing Drugs, biologicals, supplies, and equipment ordinarily provided or arranged by the skilled nursing facility (SNF) when prescribed by a Plan doctor and managed by our Medical Management Department.
-Not covered: Custodial care All Charges.
+Nothing mga option Bed, board and general nursing Drugs, biologicals, supplies, and equipment ordinarily provided or arranged by the skilled nursing facility (SNF) when prescribed by a Plan doctor and managed by our Medical Management Department.
+Not covered: Custodial care All charges.
 Hospice care High Option We cover supportive and palliative care for a terminally ill member in the home or hospice facility.
-Services include inpatient and outpatient care, and family counseling; these services are provided under the direction of a Plan doctor who certifies that the patient is in the terminal stages of illness, with a life expectancy of approximately six months or less Nothing Not covered: Independent nursing, homemaker services All Charges Ambulance High Option Local professional ambulance service when medically appropriate Nothing
+Services include inpatient and outpatient care, end of life care and family counseling; these services are provided under the direction of a Plan doctor who certifies that the patient is in the terminal stages of illness, with a life expectancy of approximately six months or less.
+Nothing Not covered: Independent nursing, homemaker services All charges End of Life Care High Option Covered through Hospice Care Nothing Ambulance High Option Local professional ambulance service when medically appropriate Nothing